euenjin/Minigames/README.md

 # Minigames
 This is my first project called Minigames, which includes multiple minigames done in Python.
 ## Description
-This project includes Wordle, Tic Tac Toe.
-I have finished Wordle, and I am working on Tic Tac Toe game.All games are asingle player game.
+This project includes Wordle, Tic Tac Toe, and Tower of Hanoi.
+Each game is played on the terminal.
 ### Wordle
 This is a game that a user guesses the possible 5 letter word answers.
 - If the letter is correctly guessed at the right position, prints 'o'.